david19990531/EECS4415_Project_1/README.md

-# EECS 4415 Project 1
+# EECS4415-Big Data Systems: Project 1 (10%)

-**Data Analytics using Python (10%)**
+**Single Machine Data Analytics using Python**

-**Start:** January 24, 2022, at 9:00 am EST
+**Start:** January 24, 2022, @ 9:00am EST
-**Due:** February 7, 2022, at 9:00 pm EST
+**Due:** February 7, 2022, by 9:00pm EST

 ## Objective

-This project involves performing basic analytics on a large-scale dataset using Python.
+This project involves performing basic analytics on a large-scale dataset using Python on a single machine.
 The dataset is a subset of Yelp's businesses, reviews, and user data.
 It was originally put together for the Yelp Dataset Challenge, which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 The dataset consists of five JSON files, which contain information about businesses across 8 metropolitan areas in the USA and Canada.
 The dataset can be found and downloaded [here](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3) (registration to Kaggle is required).

 In this project, you will write four Python scripts/programs.
 The first program (*dstats.py*) performs descriptive analytics of the dataset.
 The second (*dist.py*) computes useful frequency distributions.
 The third (*network.py*) constructs a social network of Yelp friends.
 The fourth (*graph.py*) performs basic network analytics.